Online MBA in Arizona

 Online MBA Programs in Arizona

 Choosing an accredited online MBA program in Arizona is a smart move.
-They give you the best of education and training.
-In this section, we cover some accredited MBAs that have the best curriculum and faculty.
+Accredited programs offer proven success in education and training, as they are evaluated by an external body that has determined set standards have been met.
+In this section, we cover some accredited MBAs that have some of the best curriculum and faculty in the state.

-(The 2 online MBA programs in Arizona listed below are in alphabetical order)
+(The two online MBA programs in Arizona listed below are in alphabetical order.)

 1. Arizona State University

-The university’s W.P.
+Arizona State University’s W.P.
 Carey School of Business runs the online MBA program.
 You can customize this AACSB-accredited MBA to match your career goals.
 Classes start in January and August.
-You can take one core course of five weeks duration at one time.
+You can take one core course (five weeks in duration) at a time.

-You can also combine the MBA with a second degree.
-Example a degree from Ira A. Fulton Schools of Engineering or ASU’s Sandra Day O’Connor College of Law.
-The dual degrees to choose from are:
+Courses include Financial Accounting, Managerial Economics, Organization Theory, Strategic Management, Marketing Management, and Operations and Supply Management.
+You can also combine the ASU MBA with a second degree from Ira A. Fulton Schools of Engineering or ASU’s Sandra Day O’Connor College of Law.
+The dual degrees offered include:

 2. The University of Arizona

-At the University of Arizona the Eller College of Management runs an online MBA program in Arizona.
-At this university you get to learn from Nobel and Pulitzer prize winning faculty.
-The well known McGuire Center for Entrepreneurship is part of this B school.
-The Center’s entrepreneurship program is one of the world’s best in this area.
+At the University of Arizona’s Eller College of Management runs a successful online MBA program.
+At UA, you get to learn from Nobel and Pulitzer prize winning faculty.
+The well-known McGuire Center for Entrepreneurship, an undergraduate and graduate entrepreneurship program, is part of this B-school.
+The Center’s entrepreneurship program is one of the country’s best according to groups such as US News & World Report, the United States Association for Small Business and Entrepreneurship, SUCCESS magazine, and the Princeton Review.

-Eller’s online MBA is a 14 month program.
-The School lets you choose from four concentration options:
+The Eller online MBA is a 14-month program.
+The school offers four distinct concentration options:

 - MBA Finance Concentration